vmstio/docs/content/rules/process.md

 ### Administrators

-Administrators have the ability to de-federate entire instances for continued violation or bad actions against our members, or our infrastructure.
+Administrators have the ability to de-federate entire servers for continued violation or bad actions against our members, or our infrastructure.
 They also act as senior moderators and community leaders.

 The Administrators are **the final authority** on any appeals, moderation issues or rule interpretations.